-For PDF export, there is an option to Export Texts as Fonts.
+For PDF export, there is an option to Export text as font.
 This option does not work for two-byte characters such as Chinese or Japanese.
 To avoid corrupted texts in the exported images, please uncheck this option when you publish networks including those non-English characters.